FherRodz/stock-scraper/README.md

 # stock-scraper
-This is my second web scraper and my first web scraper for stocks.
+This is my second web scraper and my first web scraper for stocks from the site 'https://finance.yahoo.com/trending-tickers'.